-Paraprofessionals who have become or do become teachers in the Boston School system shall receive one year of salary credit for every three years worked as a Boston Public School paraprofessional, up to a maximum of three (3) years for salary credit.
+Paraprofessionals and ABA Specialists who have become or do become teachers in the Boston School system shall receive one year of salary credit for every three years worked as a Boston Public School paraprofessional or ABA Specialist, up to a maximum of three (3) years for salary credit.
 For salary purposes one hundred twenty days (120) shall be the basis for computing one school year.